griptape-ai/griptape-nodes-lora-training-library/README.md

    * Close the Settings Panel
    * Click on *Refresh Libraries*

-3. **Verify installation** by checking that the "Generate Lora Dataset" and "Train Lora" nodes appear in your Griptape Nodes interface in the "Lora" category.
+3. **Verify installation** by checking that the "Generate LoRA Dataset" and "Train LoRA" nodes appear in your Griptape Nodes interface in the "LoRA" category.

 ## 🔑 API Key Setup